nerab/paradeiser/README.md

   IDLE => ACTIVE => INTERRUPTED => CANCELLED

 #### Break

 A break cannot be interrupted or cancelled.

   IDLE => ACTIVE => FINISHED

 ### I18N

-*Paradeiser* uses [I18N](https://github.com/svenfuchs/i18n) to translate messages and localize time and date formats.
+Paradeiser uses [I18N](https://github.com/svenfuchs/i18n) to translate messages and localize time and date formats.

 ## API
 External tools should use the Ruby API instead, or rely on the JSON export.
 The actual storage backend is *not a public API* and may change at any given time.

-# Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## What about the name?
 In Austrian German, "Paradeiser" means tomato, of which the Italian translation is pomodoro.